Missing Northland woman: Bridget Simmonds' mother wants recurring nightmare to end

 "Bridget was the one through my life to look after me when I was very sick.
 It was always her."

-She recalled a time when Simmonds was only five-years-old and after getting her treat from the local dairy, a bag of lollies, she promptly handed over the lollies to a homeless man she spotted going through a rubbish bin.
+She recalled a time when Simmonds was only 5 years old and after getting her treat from the local dairy, a bag of lollies, she promptly handed over the lollies to a homeless man she spotted going through a rubbish bin.

 "She was such a kind person everyone loved her and she was popular and had lots of friends.
 Sure she did a couple of stupid things in her life but Bridget didn't deserve to disappear like this."